Management's Discussion and Analysis of Financial Condition and Results of Operations

-Infrastructure services revenue declined 23.3% in 2009 compared with 2008 and 16.3% in 2008 compared with 2007.
+Infrastructure services revenue declined 16.2% in 2010 compared with 2009 and 23.3% in 2009 compared with 2008.
 The decline in both periods reflects the company's de-emphasis of lower-margin business, as well as the shift away from project work to managed outsourcing contracts.
 Approximately 4 percentage points of the decline in 2010 compared with 2009 were due to divestitures of businesses.

 Revenue for the company's enterprise-class servers was flat in 2010 compared with 2009 and declined 9.9% in 2009 compared with 2008.
-Technology sales in 2009 slowed as clients tightened spending on information technology projects due to economic concerns, as well as the secular decline in enterprise-class servers.
-The decline in 2008 compared with 2007 was principally due to the secular decline in enterprise-class servers and the expiration of the NUL royalty, described above.
+Technology sales in 2009 slowed as clients tightened spending on information technology projects due to economic concerns.

 New accounting pronouncements

 See Note 5 of the Notes to Consolidated Financial Statements for a full description of recent accounting pronouncements, including the expected dates of adoption and estimated effects on results of operations and financial condition.

 The company's principal sources of liquidity are cash on hand, cash from operations and its U.S. trade accounts receivable securitization facility (the A/R Facility), which is discussed below.
 The company's anticipated future cash expenditures are discussed below and include anticipated contributions to its defined benefit pension plans.
 The company believes that it will have adequate sources of liquidity to meet its expected 2011 cash requirements.

 Cash and cash equivalents at December 31, 2010 were $828.3 million compared with $647.6 million at December 31, 2009.
 At December 31, 2010, the company had sold no receivables under the A/R Facility compared with $100 million as of December 31, 2009 and $141 million at December 31, 2008.